French Classic Style Interior - Design Ideas for Timeless Spaces

 -

-Lighting plays a key role—think crystal chandeliers or brass sconces that echo old-world charm.
-Swap out basic fixtures for versions with decorative arms, aged metal finishes, or hanging glass drops.
-Lighting can be both practical and a stand-alone visual highlight.
+Lighting is key, so look for crystal chandeliers or brass sconces to bring that old-world elegance into your home.
+Opt for fixtures that have decorative arms, aged metal finishes, or hanging glass drops.
+Lighting can also be a stand-alone feature.

 -